marcorosenbaum/marcorosenbaum/README.md

 - 📚 Loves to read good books about learning and personal development

-My book recommendation for everyone who is interested in getting a better memory: 📚 Unlimited Memory by Kevin Horsley 📚
+My book recommendation for everyone who is interested in getting a better memory: 📚 "Unlimited Memory" by Kevin Horsley 📚

 "If you are struggling, you are doing something wrong.
 There is a better way to do it!" - One of my workmates